Seamless, Correct, and Generic Programming over Serialised Data: Introduction

 \subsection{Generic Programming over Serialised Data}

-Last but not least, as Altenkirch and McBride demonstrated~\cite{DBLP:conf/ifip2-1/AltenkirchM02}: ``With dependently (sic) types, generic programming is just programming: it is not necessary to write a new compiler each time a useful universe presents itself.''
+Last but not least, as Altenkirch and McBride~\citeyearpar{DBLP:conf/ifip2-1/AltenkirchM02} demonstrated: ``With dependently (sic) types, generic programming is just programming: it is not necessary to write a new compiler each time a useful universe presents itself.''

 In this paper we carve out a universe of inductive types that can be uniformly serialised and obtain all of our results by generic programming.
 In practice this means that we are not limited to the type of binary trees with bytes stored in the nodes we used in the examples above.
-We will for instance be able to implement a generic and correct-by-construction definition of \IdrisFunction{fold} operating on data stored in a buffer whose type declaration can be seen below (we will explain how it is defined in \Cref{sec:bufferfold}).
+We will for instance be able to implement a generic and correct-by-construction definition of \IdrisFunction{fold} operating on data stored in a buffer whose type declaration can be seen below (we will explain the pure generic fold in \Cref{sec:genericfoldinductive} and define its counterpart operating on buffers in \Cref{sec:bufferfold}).